 Holding a permit for permanent residency in Thailand has many benefits.
 A person with a permanent resident status can live permanently in Thailand without the need for a periodic stay extension.
-The permanent residence permit is the first step to become a naturalized citizen of Thailand.
+A permanent residence permit is the first step to become a naturalized citizen of Thailand.
 It entitles the non-Thai family members of the permanent resident to apply for such status as well.

 The application for the permanent residence permit requires patience and persistence since the process might take up to one year.
 The applications are processed by the Royal Thai Immigration Commission every year during a specific period that varies each year but usually starts in October and ends in December.

 Thailand has an annual quota of 100 persons per country.
-So only a few persons will be able to obtain the permanent resident status.
+So only a few persons will be able to obtain permanent resident status.
 An applicant must meet the following criteria to become one of the top 100 people on the qualifying list:

 – Investment in Thailand (minimum investment 3-10 million Baht)- Work / Business in Thailand